willake/cpu-ray-tracer/README.md

 </scene>
 ```
 ### Aceleration struture
 There are several acceleration structure available.
-In `file_scene.h`, there are three definitions: USE_BVH, USE_Grid, and USE_KDTree.
-Uncomment one of them, then the FileScene class will load the scene in certain acceleration structure.
+In `file_scene.h`, there are three definitions: `USE_BVH`, `USE_Grid`, and `USE_KDTree`.
+Uncomment one of them, then the `FileScene` class will load the scene in certain acceleration structure.

 ## Original README.md from template